francesmx/CV/README.md

 ## Things I can do:
 * Carry out research to **understand customer needs** and pain points
 * Generate a volume of **creative ideas** to solve problems
-* **Bring concepts to life** quickly, from sketches, wireframes and interactive prototypes to full-blown working apps
+* **Bring concepts to life** quickly, from sketches, wireframes and interactive prototypes, to full-blown working apps
 * **Organise information** on a webpage, and design **intuitive site structures and navigation**
 * **Test and iterate concepts** with the market, using lean / agile techniques
-* Create **strategic product roadmaps** based on relative effort and value
+* Create **strategic product roadmaps**, based on relative effort and value
 * **Coach teams** in user experience, lean, and agile techniques
 * **Persevere** in challenging situations
 * Foster a **culture of innovation, experimentation, trust, freedom, and fun**